remix-run/remix-website/data/posts/remix-vs-next.md

 You can see Remix cancels the request on interruptions and revalidates the data after the POST completes.
 This ensures that the UI across the entire page (not just this form) is in sync with whatever changes your form just made with the server.

 You might think that maybe we just had more attention to detail in our app than the Next.js app.
 None of this behavior is in the application code.
-It's all built-in to Remix's data mutation APIs. <small>(It's really just doing what the browser does with HTML forms....)</small>
+It's all built-in to Remix's data mutation APIs. <small>(It's really just doing what the browser does with HTML forms...)</small>

-The integration and transition between the client and server in Remix is unprecedented <small>(I need a new word)</small>.
+The integration and transition between the client and server in Remix is unprecedented <small>(I need a new word 😅)</small>.

 ## Remix ❤️ the Web